oconnor663/fbmessenger/README.md

 instructions.
 You can also install with `sudo python3 setup.py install`, but that makes it hard to uninstall, so prefer to use the packaging scripts.

 The configuration file is `~/.fbmessenger/config.py`.
-Right now the only setting that users might want to mess with is `Zoom`; set a value like `Zoom = 1.2` to make the fonts 20% bigger.
+There are two settings that users might want to mess with.
+First one is `Zoom`; set a value like `Zoom = 1.2` to make the fonts 20% bigger.
+Second one is `SystemTray`; set it to `SystemTray = True` to enable system tray or to `SystemTray = False` to disable it.

 ####Dependencies
 * Python 3